oracle/cloudtestdrive/AppDev/wls/ll-jrf/wlsforocijrf.md

   - **Secrets OCID for WebLogic Server Admin Password**:

-    - Enter the OCID of the Secret that was set up earlier for this.
+    - Enter the OCID of the <u>WebLogic Admin Secret</u> that was set up earlier for this.
 If you if you are using the CTD (Cloud Test Drive) environment, this OCID might be in a document provided by your instructor.
-      - A bit of context: the WebLogic Server Admin Password it's stored in an OCI Vault as an OCI Secret (encrypted with an OCI Encryption Key); during WebLogic Domain creation, the provisioning scripts will setup the admin password by getting it from the OCI Secret instead of having it as a Terraform variable; in a similar way - if talking about an JRF enabled domains - the database admin password will be referred from an OCI Secret
+      - A bit of context: the WebLogic Server Admin Password it's stored in an OCI Vault as an OCI Secret (encrypted with an OCI Encryption Key); during WebLogic Domain creation, the provisioning scripts will setup the admin password by getting it from the OCI Secret instead of having it as a Terraform variable; in a similar way - for JRF enabled domains - the database admin password will be referred from an OCI Secret